M-Kruse/GitRecycle/README.md

 Make the migrations and create the db

-`python3 manage.py makemigrations && python3 manage.py migrate`
+`python3 manage.py makemigrations Recycler && python3 manage.py migrate`

 Create your superuser